tordfa/drawinggame/README.md

 # drawinggame
-Online drawing game bases on React and websockets
+Online drawing game based on React and websockets.